Salmon Weir Bridge Pedestrian Crossing

 The Salmon Weir Bridge Pedestrian Crossing Project entails the construction of a temporary pedestrian crossing across the R863 University Road at Galway Cathedral.
 This will be a toucan crossing (i.e. signal controlled crossing for use by walkers, wheelers and cyclists).
 It will connect the footway on University Road near Fisheries Field to Droichead an Dóchais and will improve safety for all road users.

-Droichead an Dóchais will not be impacted by these works and will be fully open at all times.
+Droichead an Dóchais will not be impacted by these works and will be open at all times.

 Regular updates on this project will be posted on this webpage.
 Updates will also be posted on Galway City Council’s Facebook and Instagram accounts.